 - Mr. Beams 100 Lumens LED Ceiling Light

 - Mr. Beams Mini Spotlight, 80 Lumens

 Hanging wireless closet lights

-Hanging your new lighting is really easy and doesn’t require any power tools, although you can use a drill if you have it.
+Hanging your new battery powered light is really easy and doesn't require any power tools, although you can use a drill if you have it.

 My new closet lights came with a mounting bracket, as well as screws and anchors.
 I screwed my mounting bracket into wood so I didn't use anchors.

 I know that most homes have closet ceiling lights, and you can put them there, but I chose to install my lights on the side wall.
 My bedroom closet has an access for the attic in it so there wasn't a good place to put it.

 It sits right between the 2 closet rods and perfectly lights up my hanging clothes.
 No more fumbling around in the dark.

 If you can't hang a light in your closet, there are always other options.